Here’s what helped thwart a potential Valentine’s Day school shooting in Indiana

 Once a tipster provides the information they have about a safety or mental health concern, a crisis counselor reviews that information, Sandy Hook Promise says.

-More than 287,000 tips have been received by the Say Something Anonymous Reporting System over the years, Nick Dmitrovich, a Sandy Hook Promise spokesperson, told CNN.
+More than 287,000 tips have been received by the Say Something Anonymous Reporting System over the years, Nick Dmitrovich, a Sandy Hook Promise media relations contact, told CNN.

 With the prevention of this most recent tragedy, Sandy Hook Promise’s reporting system has averted at least 17 credible planned school shootings and “averted countless other acts of violence, suicide, and self-harm since its founding,” the organization told CNN.